Flash memory

 memory for processing things, it uses RAM chips; it doesn't matter that

 this information is lost later.
-Information you (or the computer) wants
+Information you want

 to read and write information from a hard drive than from memory chips,